Ierlandfan/esp8266-plane-spotter-color/README.md

-Adapted by me to make use of the new Graphics library because I had a ILI9486 with touch originally designed for a Raspberry Pi.
+Adapted by me to make use of the new Graphics library by Bodmer because I had a ILI9486 with touch originally designed for a Raspberry Pi.
 It's a 3.5 Inch TFT aka Waveshare clone.
 It's a mix between the lastest Planespotter by Daniel and Bodmer's work.
+The Silhouettes are downloaded from my private server so if you want that too you have to unzip the silhouettes somewhere on a server and they will be downloaded when neccesary (and stored to SPIFFS)  When a plane is not found it downloads the corresponding sihouette (Based on ICAO code) and stores it to SPIFFS. when a plane is found on SPIFFS it uses the already available image.
+That's why I did not included the images.
+(Well for reference and to get the idea you can find a few under images)

+Images can be found here. https://radarspotting.com/forum/index.php?action=tpmod;dl=cat288.
+I used the images from Ian K.
+Those are black silhouettes with a lightblue background, that also explains the matching blue blackground behind the interface

+If everything is not well with a plane you 'll also see a red sign when there is a Emergency (Sqwak 7700) Otherwise just the Sqwak code in white.
+I added 7000 (VFR) because I am more interested in GA and LSA/MLA/Ultralight/Gliders and that kind of traffic.
+For Dutch purposes I made a difference between GA, Gliders and Ultralight based on the Registration code.
+The text Type and the color will change between GA, Ultralight, Jet, Helicopter, Sea Plane etc. based on model (Species).
+This is different for other Countries but can be looked up and can easily be adapted for that specific country.

+It also shows the Airline it belongs to in the upper right corner.

 (Forum: https://forum.arduino.cc/index.php?topic=443787.120) and made it suit 480*320.